stormpath/stormpath-migrate/README.rst

 Installation
 ------------

-To install this library, use Pip:
+To install this library, use pip:

 .. code-block:: console